 Style is inbred.
-It comes with an awareness of who you both are as people and stems from the influences that have shaped your life, what you both like and dislike, your values and things that matter to you etc (personally I think that it is something that takes you on a personal journey of self discovery to figure out who you are and what you like).
-It is all these influences that help you to determine your wedding style.
+It comes with an awareness of who you both are as people and stems from the influences that have shaped your life, likes and dislikes, your values and things/causes that matter to you.
+On a personal note, I think style is something that takes you on a journey of self discovery.
+It helps you to figure out who you are, what you stand for and what you like).
+It is all these influences combined that help you to determine your wedding style.

-Many wedding styles abound, from classic understated elegance to modern contemporary to art deco to sophisticated opulence, there are lots of wedding styles to choose from.
+Lots of wedding styles abound.
+From classic understated elegance to modern contemporary to art deco to sophisticated opulence, to a fusion of styles, there are lots of wedding styles to choose from.
 The key is not to stick to one style necessarily, but to fuse some of these styles into one that is a true reflection of both of you.
 (For example you could decide to have a classic formal wedding reception in a country house barn, combining your love of traditional classic and relaxed rustic country vibe)

 How to determine your wedding style